The Definitive Guide to DB Version Control: Part I, Agile Database Development

 Of course, all these principles apply equally across the IT landscape.
 Databases, for example, long neglected in terms of management innovation and process supporting software, should be beholden to the same agile and DevOps norms.

-In terms of agile database development, the build process starts by cleaning the working space and getting the relevant files from the version control repository.
-This is a critical phase that prevents out-of-process changes, such as occur when developers save their changes directly in the build server working space, instead of checking-in their changes to the version control repository.
+In terms of agile database development lifecycle, the build process starts by cleaning the working space and getting the relevant files from the version control repository.
+This is a critical phase that prevents out-of-process changes, such as occur when developers save their changes directly in the build server working space, instead of checking-in their changes to the database version control repository.

 This example may sound absurd because developers should know that if they do so, their changes will be lost, as the technological structure enforces the process.
 Shoulda coulda woulda, but it happens.